robcarver17/pysystemtrade/docs/userguide.md

 - `pandl_for_instrument`: the contribution of a particular instrument to the p&l
 - `pandl_for_instrument_forecast`: work out how well a particular trading rule variation has done with a particular instrument
 - `pandl_for_subsystem`: work out how an instrument has done in isolation
+- `pandl_for_trading_rule`: how a trading rule has done over all instruments.

 (Note that [buffered](#buffer) positions are only used at the final portfolio stage; the positions for forecasts and subsystems are not buffered.
 So their trading costs may be a little overstated).

 These classes share some useful arguments (all boolean):

 - `delayfill`: Assume we trade at the next days closing price.
 Always defaults to True (more conservative)
 - `roundpositions`: Round positions to nearest instrument block.
 Defaults to True for portfolios and instruments, defaults to False for subsystems.
-Not used in `pandl_for_instrument_forecast` (always False)
+Not used in `pandl_for_instrument_forecast` or `pandl_for_trading_rule` (always False)
 - `percentage`: Return the p&l as a percentage of notional capital, rather than in cash amounts.
 Defaults to True.
-Not used in in `pandl_for_instrument_forecast` (always False)
+Not used in in `pandl_for_instrument_forecast` or `pandl_for_trading_rule`(always False)

-All p&l methods return an object of type `accountCurve` (for instruments, subsystems and instrument forecasts) or `accountCurveGroup` (for portfolio).
+All p&l methods return an object of type `accountCurve` (for instruments, subsystems and instrument forecasts) or `accountCurveGroup` (for portfolio and trading rule).
 This inherits from a pandas data frame, so it can be plotted, averaged and so on.
 It also has some special methods.
 To see what they are use the `stats` method:

 ```python
 from systems.provided.futures_chapter15.basesystem import futures_system